AB Testing Facebook Ads

-A FB Ad Testing Strategy That Works
+A Facebook Advertising Strategy That Works

-Let’s say that you’re launching a brand new campaign that you’ve never run before.
+Let’s say that you’re about to launch a brand new campaign that you’ve never run before.

 After the first adset goes live you will have 1 Audience -> 1 Headline -> 4-5 image/video creatives.

-Now, your 2nd adset will have 1 new audience being tested -> 1 new headline -> and 4-5 of the original creatives launched in adset 1.
+Now, your second adset will have 1 new audience being tested -> 1 new headline -> and 4-5 of the original creatives launched in adset 1.

 After you identify what performed best, you can kill off everything else.